 To be digitally literate is hugely important in the modern world.
 BCU encourages all students to continually improve their capacity to use electronic devices and online tools.
 Use the quizzes and free resource banks available only to BCU students and staff.
 The use of generative AI is one area where the university wants to explore what it can do and learn how to make use of it.
 However, generative AI poses challenges around coursework assessments.
 Please be aware that the university has the expectation that submitted assignments should contain students’ own original work and an expectation that you acknowledge the use of generative AI where it is (permitted to be) used.
 Please see the student FAQ document for further details.
 There are also opportunities and the university will continue to review how we can best enable the use of the new tools within our curriculum.

 More academic skills resources

 There are more competencies you will build during your studies.
-The Center for Academic Success, Graduate+ and the HELS faculty's Personal Development Department provide support for academic skills such as:
+The Centre for Academic Success, Graduate+ and the HELS faculty's Academic Development Department provide support for academic skills such as:

 - Academic essay and report writing

 Resources for academics and lecturers

 The Learning & Teaching and Research Services librarians give introductions to library services, facilitate group sessions, provide one-to-one tutorials and create e-learning content that will teach students the skills required for each level of their academic journey.

 Information Skills Teaching Sessions

 In addition to the Library induction, lecturers can book additional information skills workshops for their courses.
 Consult our programme and reach out to your faculty's teaching librarian for more information.Teaching programme